The 3 Most Affordable Solar Panel Types Explained

 1. Polycrystalline Solar Panels

-Polycrystalline solar panels are those that are made up of numerous crystals of silicon in one PV cell.
-The silicon fragments are melted and poured into a square mold which makes them much more affordable than other solar panel types on the market.
+Polycrystalline solar panels are made up of numerous crystals of silicon in one PV cell.
+The silicon fragments are melted and poured into a square mold, making them much more affordable than other solar panel types on the market.
 This is because making them leaves behind very little waste.
-In saying that, they are not the most efficient on the market when it comes to energy conversion and space.
+They are not the most efficient in the market when it comes to energy conversion and space.

 This is because their silicon construction and purity are less than monocrystalline panels.
 In other words, polycrystalline solar panel types have lower heat tolerance meaning they are not as efficient in high-temperature environments.
 These panels would definitely fall into a mid-tier category when it comes to performance.